A startup’s guide: How to navigate business uncertainty

 Running a startup involves constantly confronting uncertainty and overcoming challenges.
 While there’s no one-size-fits-all approach to dealing with business uncertainty, there are general tips that can help you and your team navigate difficult times with more ease.

-In a volatile market, startups should prioritize maintaining steady cash flow.
+In a volatile market, startups should prioritize maintaining a steady cash flow.
 This means revisiting and revising your current operating plan to make it flexible and dynamic based on the current data available.

 The second largest reason for startup failure is running out of funding, so it’s important to stay on top of your finances and keep track of key numbers such as your company’s number of leads, conversion rates, revenue, and profit margins.
 Calculate your burn rate and monitor your bank balance so that you can make preparations ahead of the “zero cash date” — the projected date when your business will run out of money.